Sheriff Mustapha Dibba

-Sheriff Mustapha Dibba (10 January 1937 - 2 June 2008) was a Gambian politician who was the 1st Vice-President of the Gambia (1970–1972) and also served as the country's National Assembly speaker from 2002 to 2006.
-He was also leader of the National Convention Party (NCP).
+Sheriff Mustapha Dibba (10 January 1937 – 2 June 2008) was a Gambian politician who was the 1st Vice-President of the Gambia from 1970 to 1972 and the Speaker of the National Assembly of the Gambia from 2002 to 2006.
+He was also the founding leader of the National Convention Party (NCP).

 Early life and education

 Dibba was the son of Mustapha Dibba, a Mandinka chief and farmer.
 His father would later become the district chief of Central Baddibu in 1967.
 He was born in Salikene, Central Baddibu in January 1937.

-He was educated at Armitage High School and then at the Methodist Boys High School in Bathurst from 1955 to 1957.
+Dibba was educated at Armitage High School and then at the Methodist Boys High School in Bathurst from 1955 to 1957.
 He briefly worked as a clerk for the United Africa Company before resigning in 1959 to work for the recently formed People's Progressive Party (PPP).
-There he organized the party's youth wing and was elected to the House of Representatives as representative for the Central Baddibu constituency in the 1962 election.
-After the 1966 elections, he was appointed as Minister of Works and Communications and replaced Sheriff Sisay as Minister of Finance of the Gambia in December 1967.
+He organized the party's youth wing and was elected to the House of Representatives as representative for the Central Baddibu constituency in the 1962 election.
+After the 1966 elections, he was appointed Minister of Works and Communications and replaced Sheriff Sisay as Minister of Finance of the Gambia in December 1967.

-Vice president
+Vice presidency (1970–1972)

-When Gambia became a republic after the 1970 referendum, Dibba was appointed as vice president and continuing to serve as finance minister.
+When Gambia became a republic after the 1970 referendum, Dibba was appointed as the Gambia's first vice president and continued to serve as finance minister.

+Dibba resigned from his position on 15 September 1972, as a result from the butut scandal, during which his younger brother Kutubo was arrested for smuggling Gambian currency and contraband goods to neighbouring Senegal in August 1972 and was found to have been working out of Sheriff Dibba's official residence, No. 1 Marina.